 Our commitment to systems-thinking demands us to investigate root causes.
 With this in mind, our interview questions for users are shaped by some foundational questions that we ask ourselves as a team.

-We conducted user interviews with farmers, producers, industry leaders and neighborhood organizations to validate our initial assumptions.
+We conducted user interviews with farmers, producers, and stakeholders to validate our initial assumptions.
+Common insights were revealed.

 Thanks to the many stakeholders who offered their valuable feedback.